Punktum-dk/epp-service-specification/README.md

 - `Offered for pos. on waiting list`, for when the domain name has been offered to a designated registrant from a waiting list position

 <a id="info-domain"></a>
-### info domain
+#### info domain

-This part of the EPP protocol is described in [RFC 5731][RFC5731].
+This part of the EPP protocol is described in [RFC:5731].
 This command adheres to the standard.
 In addition the command has been extended with two of the DK Hostmaster extensions:

 - `dkhm:domainAdvisory`
 - `dkhm:registrant_validated`
+- `dkhm:authInfoExDate`

 Do note that the response only contains the registrant contact object, if the authenticated user has a relationship via the domain name, which provides access to more information.